ViktorijaPidika/homework/README.md

 Task 5: Anything You would improve/specify more in the existing requirements

   1. The error message texts could be clarified.
 At the moment, it says that a clear error message is expected, but it does not specify what those texts are.
-If texts were provided by the UX writer, they should be added to the task’s AC.
+If texts were provided by the UX writer, they should be added to the task’s requirements.
   2. Clarification is needed of what is expected if the user inputs an already existing username or email
   3. The design added to the task for the reference, especially if this is something newly updated not only technically but also design-wise